High-Order Spline Upwind for Space-Time Isogeometric Analysis: Numerical Results

 \subsubsection{Solution with layers}

 We select $f$ such that the exact solution is

 with $t_0=0.3$, $t_1=0.5$, $t_2=0.7$ and $\delta=10^{-3}$.
-Due to the presence of internal layers, the standard Galerkin solution is unstable (see Figure \ref{fig:GALERKIN_layers}).
+Also on uniform meshes, due to the presence of internal layers, the standard Galerkin solution is unstable (see Figure \ref{fig:GALERKIN_layers}).
 For high-degree splines, plain SUPG has spurious oscillations, for any value of the stability parameter $\tau_{\text{SUPG}}$, see Figures \ref{fig:SUPG_layers} and \ref{fig:SUPG_tau} for the case $p=3$.
-In particular, as we can see in Figure \ref{fig:SUPG_tau}, $\tau_{\text{SUPG}}=\frac{h_t}{2}$ is the better value not only for $p=1$ (as presented in section \ref{sec:standard_stab}) but also for high-degree splines.
+In particular, as we can see in Figure \ref{fig:SUPG_tau}, $\tau_{\text{SUPG}}=\frac{h_t}{2}$ is the best value not only for $p=1$ (as presented in section \ref{sec:standard_stab}) but also for high-degree splines.

-Adding Shock Capturing with $\tau_{\text{sc}}=h^2_t$ (Figure \ref{fig:SC_layers}) spurious oscillations are reduced but present for any $\tau_{\text{sc}}$ (Figure \ref{fig:SC_layers_tau}).
+Adding Shock Capturing with $\tau_{\text{SC}}=h^2_t$ (Figure \ref{fig:SC_layers}) spurious oscillations are reduced but present for any $\tau_{\text{SC}}$ (Figure \ref{fig:SC_layers_tau}).

-With the non consistent NCSU method (Figure \ref{fig:NCSU_layers}) spurious oscillations disappear but the numerical error is significantly larger.
+With the non consistent NCSU method (Figure \ref{fig:NCSU_layers}) spurious oscillations disappear but the numerical and phase errors are significantly larger.

-Figures \ref{fig:SU_d3_layers} and \ref{fig:SU_d4_layers} show numerical results for $p=3$ and $p=4$, that assess the behavior of the SU formulation: spurious oscillations are completely eliminated.
+Figures \ref{fig:SU_d3_layers} and \ref{fig:SU_d4_layers} show numerical results for $p=3$ and $p=4$, that assess the behavior of the SU formulation on uniform meshes: spurious oscillations are completely eliminated.
 Similar results are obtained from different degrees.
-Moreover relative error graphs in $L^2$-norm (Figure \ref{fig:SU_L2_error_layers}), calculated after the three layers but where the solution is smooth, show that the relative error converges optimally.
+Moreover relative error graphs in $L^2$-norm (Figure \ref{fig:SU_L2_error_layers}), calculated after the three layers where the solution is smooth ($t>0.85$), show that the relative error converges optimally.

+Stable and accurate behavior of SU method is also confirmed if we deal with non-uniform meshes, as we can see in Figure \ref{fig:SU_d3_layers_nonunif}.